GulsahKLC/R-Applications-for-Machine-Learning-Classification-Algorithms/README.md

 # WEATHER_PLAY
 ID3 Algorithm - Decision Tree Implementation
+C 4.5 (J48) Algorithm
+Twoing kriteri (twoing criteria)
 ## Overview
-This project is an implementation of the ID3 Algorithm (Iterative Dichotomiser 3), a classic decision tree algorithm used for classification tasks.
+This project is an implementation of the ID3 Algorithm (Iterative Dichotomiser 3),C 4.5 (J48) Algorithm and Twoing kriteri (twoing criteria) a classic decision tree algorithm used for classification tasks.
 The main goal of the project is to demonstrate how the ID3 algorithm constructs a decision tree based on a dataset with various attributes.
 - The ID3 algorithm utilizes the information gain and entropy concepts to split data at each node, aiming to create a tree that best classifies the dataset.
+- C4.5 is an improved version of the ID3 algorithm that offers additional features such as the ability to handle continuous variables, manage missing values, and perform pruning.
+This algorithm uses the information gain ratio to optimally split the data at each node, ultimately creating a decision tree structure.
+C4.5 provides higher accuracy and overall performance in classification tasks.
+- The Twoing Criterion is a statistical method used to measure the effectiveness of a split.
+It evaluates the purity of the resulting subsets after a split on an attribute and focuses on maximizing class separation.
+This criterion optimizes the splits in decision trees, leading to more effective classification results.

 ## Features